RedBeardLab/zeeSQL-doc/docs/README.md

 The binary is distributed freely.

-It is available on S3:
+It is available on the website:

 ```
-wget https://s3.eu-central-1.amazonaws.com/zeesql.com/releases/latest/zeesql.so -o $HOME/zeesql.so
+wget https://zeesql.com/releases/latest/zeesql.so -o $HOME/zeesql.so
 ```

 The URL is stable and provides always the latest released version of `zeeSQL`.